wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Gabbi
 =====

-Often when testing apis we fall into the trap of testing that in a given situation the api call will be successful or error and let the test framework hide all the nasty details from us.
-While this is usually ok for your the javascript application, where we will either display the data on success or give some kind of error on failure, in the more general case http offers a lot of information to your api consumer, which we should make sure is present and correct if we want our apis to be used by a wider audience.
+Often when testing APIs we fall into the trap of testing that in a given situation the API call will be successful or error and let the test framework hide all the nasty details from us.
+While this is usually ok for your the javascript application, where we will either display the data on success or give some kind of error on failure, in the more general case http offers a lot of information to your API consumer, which we should make sure is present and correct if we want our APIs to be used by a wider audience.

 It is also easy to hide away request construction in the test framework.
-By doing this it is difficult to know whether we are actually testing the api in a way it will be used by the consumers or whether we are just hiding in some ideal world.
+By doing this it is difficult to know whether we are actually testing the API in a way it will be used by the consumers or whether we are just hiding in some ideal world.
 Remember, we need to be nasty to our applications in order to test them correctly.
 Of cource we can enforce all of this in our testing framework but often this makes the test a lot harder to read.

-Gabbi is a tool for declaratively creating tests for web apis.
+Gabbi is a tool for declaratively creating tests for web APIs.
 It hopes to solve 2 problems:

-1. Making api tests easier to read
+1. Making aPI tests easier to read
 2. Making testing of http requests more explicit

-To do this gabbi uses yaml to declare the test api calls and the expected response.
-For example, lets take a look at a simple web service which has a database of `Thing`s, to test the creation of a thing we may have something like:
+To do this gabbi uses yaml to declare the test API calls and the expected response.
+For example, lets take a look at a simple web service which has a database of `Thing`s.
+To test the creation of a thing we may have something like:

 ```yaml
 tests: